 About the Book

 The Wave 4 Way to Building Your Downline by Richard Poe was published by Heraklid Publishing in November 2012.
 It features 240 pages.
 The ISBN is 978-0988490239.
 It comes in softcover and kindle format.
 As of November 2016, it has 80 reviews on Amazon with an average 4.5-star rating.
 It is available at most book stores or online.
 Order the book.

-In summary, these are my favorite Richard Poe quotes from his book “The Wave 4 Way to Building Your Downline.”
+In summary, these are my favorite Richard Poe quotes from his book The Wave 4 Way to Building Your Downline.
 I thought this book was a good read and I definitely recommend it to others.
 Overall, I give it 8 of 10 stars.
 If you haven’t read it yet, you should.